Spain or Portugal? which Iberian country is the best destination?

 Pin for later

-Travel to Spain or Travel to Portugal
+Travel to Spain vs Portugal